KevinKra/Notes/certifications/aws/developer/resource.md

 - What Cloudformation parameter do you use to paste lambda code directly into a CloudFormation script?
 - The `ZipFile` parameter is within what CloudFormation section?
 - Can you store your code in S3 and reference it through CloudFormation?
-- Are changes to a lambda deployment package, stored in S3, automatically detected during CloudFormation stack updates?
+- Are changes to a lambda deployment package, that is stored in S3, automatically detected during CloudFormation stack updates?
-- Is creating a zip file, storing it in S3, and then providing that S3 file path back to the CloudFormation template's `ZipFile` parameter a suitable approach for the `ZipFile` parameter?
+- When updating a stack, how can you detect a change to your function code stored in S3 within a CloudFormation template?
+- Does the `Zipfile` parameter in the `AWS:Lambda:Function` want or accept your code from S3 as a zip file?
 - What is a StackSet?
 - Do StackSets enable you to create, update, and delete stacks across multiple accounts and regions.
-- Are stack sets regional?
+- Are StackSets regional?
 - Does CloudFormation have the ability to locally build, test, and debug your application?
 - What is a **Change Set**?
-- What is a **Stack Instance**?

 ---